Vomiting

 Gastroenteritis:

-- "Burden and aetiology of acute gastroenteritis in children in developing countries" (Indian Journal of Medical Research, 2013): This study emphasizes the substantial burden of acute gastroenteritis in India, with vomiting being a frequent symptom.
+- "Burden and aetiology of acute gastroenteritis in children in developing countries" (Indian Journal of Medical Research, 2013): This study emphasizes the substantial burden of acute gastroenteritis in India, with It being a frequent symptom.
 [7]

 - "Epidemiology of rotavirus diarrhea in India" (Indian Journal of Medical Research, 2009): This research underscores the prevalence of rotavirus-induced gastroenteritis, often accompanied by It .
 [8]